Truck Accident Attorneys

 The report also noted that 83 percent of fatal and 89 percent of non-fatal large truck accidents occurred during the workweek when the roadways are more heavily trafficked.

-The NHTSA reports that in 2015, there were 547 total fatal motor vehicle crashes in Colorado.
-64 of those crashes involved a large truck.
 While there are usually a complex set of issues behind nearly all large truck accidents, some of the most common include:

 - Vehicle-related failure